Susan M. Collins

 Ann Arbor, Michigan

-Dean Collins is currently also a nonresident senior fellow in the Economic Studies program at Brookings, a member of the Board of Directors of the Federal Reserve Bank of Chicago, a member of the Council on Foreign Relations, a research associate at the National Bureau of Economic Research, and recently completed a two-year term as President of the Association for Professional Schools of International Affairs (APSIA.
+She is currently a nonresident senior fellow in the Economic Studies program at Brookings, a member of the Council on Foreign Relations, and a research associate at the National Bureau of Economic Research.
+She served as President of the Association for Professional Schools of International Affairs (APSIA) from 2013-2015.